iifl-logo

 2. Next, you create the design of the model to implement your idea.
 However, make sure that the creation is done to pinpoint accuracy.

-3. After you have created an automated strategy, you can include the new strategy into your existing quantitative trading strategies.
+3. After you have created an automated strategy, you can include the new strategy in your existing quantitative trading strategies.
 It will add value and diversity to the quantitative trading model.

 5. When all of the above tasks are done, you can finally implement them by running the model in the software without any external interference.